Future of rail transport in India: High-speed rail

-Feasibility studies for five high-speed rail corridors were conducted between 2009 and 2010.
-A "Diamond Quadrilateral" has been planned to connect Delhi, Mumbai, Kolkata,and Chennai with a high-speed train network.
 The Indian government conducted joint surveys with a Japanese government team in 2014, finally approving a corridor between Mumbai and Ahmedabad.
 The new high-speed service will use a Japanese Shinkansen system and rolling stock.
 The cost of procuring the technology is estimated to be around ₹110000 crore.
 India and Japan signed agreements for the project in December 2015; the Japanese government will fund 81% of the total cost with a soft loan fixed at a nominal interest rate.
 A special committee has recommended the trains be run on an elevated corridor for an additional cost of ₹10000 crore, to avoid the difficulties of acquiring land, building underpasses and constructing protective fencing.
 Indian Railways will operate the corridor for a five-year period after its commissioning and afterwards will be turned over to a private operator.

 Construction work of the corridor began in 2017 and will be completed by 2028.
+However, there is uncertainty in other routes as many of the routes have been junked as unfeasible.